raspberrypilearning/infrared-bird-box/README.md

 The instructions [here](https://github.com/raspberrypi/documentation/blob/master/remote-access/ssh.md "SSH, Secure Shell Server") cover how to do this from Windows, OS X or Linux.

 After you're comfortable with that you'll need a way to run `~/ustream` over SSH and then disconnect from the Pi leaving it running.
-If you run `~/ustream` in an SSH window the streaming would stop when you close that window.
-Ideally you don't really want to keep an SSH window open at all times on another PC or Mac, so here is a simple way to solve that problem.
+If you were to run `~/ustream` in an SSH window and then close that window you wouldn't be able to get back to it to see if there was a problem.
+Ideally you don't really want to keep an SSH window open at all times on another PC or Mac, so here is a simple way to solve it.

 ###Screen